-The Urban Dictionary calls a “a person who is full of love and always ready to express their love for somebody,” a love bomber.
-But when there’s a narc involved, it turns into a whole other ball of wax.
+The Urban Dictionary defines a love bomber as “a person who is full of love and always ready to express their love for somebody.”
+But when there’s a narcissist involved, it turns into a whole other ball of wax.

 Why does love bombing work so well?